kubernetes/steering/README.md

 ## Contact

-If you need the steering committee please join the [mailing list](https://groups.google.com/a/kubernetes.io/forum/#!forum/steering) to be able to send an email to [steering@kubernetes.io](mailto:steering@kubernetes.io)
+If you need to contact the steering committee please join the [mailing list](https://groups.google.com/a/kubernetes.io/forum/#!forum/steering) to be able to send an email to [steering@kubernetes.io](mailto:steering@kubernetes.io)